ParanormalBrothers/Massa-Node-Docker/README.md

 # Client
 Client is builded with node.
 You have to use it to prepare everything for staking (if you want to stake): buy rolls and register with Massa Bot in Discord.
-But you can use client executible to connect to your node also.
+But you can use client binary to connect to your node also.

 ## Connect to container and use client:
 <pre>